 Don’t underestimate the power of good illustration.
 Like prey, people like me always get trapped by its web.
 That’s what happened to me with Ninja Scroll.
 I jumped into this film without knowing anything about it.
 I just saw the cover and I thought it looked cool.
 And I was not wrong.
 The illustration is stunningly beautiful despite the gore, sex, and violence which enhanced the overall viewing experience.
 I was in awe or perhaps, after seeing so many subpar animations, it’s nice to finally see the real deal.
 Then again, I like the films directed by Yoshiaki Kawajiri, which I later found out after watching this film that the same director did Demon City Shinjuku (1988).
 I noticed his style.
 It’s alluring.
 Ninja Scroll is how I would define a romance story.
 The relationship between the poison taster Kagero (female lead) and the wandering ninja Kibagami Jubei (male lead), illustrates a romantic union for human survival.

-Right off the bat, the film started off really cool where Jubei, a very skilled swordsman, got attacked by thieves.
-It’s later, we learn that Jubei was hired by a clan for 20 ryo to get a highly treasured sword back for a poor clan.
-How many people do you know would accept a modest compensation for a big task?
+Right off the bat, the film starts cool when Jubei, a very skilled swordsman, is attacked by thieves.
+It’s later, we learn that Jubei has been hired by a clan for 20 ryo to get a highly treasured sword back for a poor clan.
+How many people do you know would accept modest compensation for a big task?
 Only a big-heart hero like Jubei would.
 Instantly, I was wooed.

 In conclusion, I have never experienced love to know what romance is until I watched this film.
 I protect you; you protect me.
-Isn’t that how relationship should be?
-Kagero and Jubei made a great team.
+Isn’t that how romance should be?
+Kagero and Jubei make a great team.
 This film is my definition of what makes a romantic love story.